airmelt/LeetCode/#977 Squares of a Sorted Array 有序数组的平方.md

+# 977 Squares of a Sorted Array 有序数组的平方

 __Description__:
 Given an array of integers A sorted in non-decreasing order, return an array of the squares of each number, also in sorted non-decreasing order.

 __Example:__

 Example 1:

 Input: [-4,-1,0,3,10]